aishabraud92/Spa_App/README.md

 # Objectives
-* create app that allows user to set and get updates on appontments
+* Create Fullstack app that allows user to set and get updates on appontments
-* give user the ability to cancel(delete) appointments.
+* Give user the ability to cancel(delete) appointments.
-* user has personal profile that updates current appointments
+* User has personal profile that updates current appointments
-* user has ability to search any spa in their current city (Seattle)
+* User has ability to search any spa in their current city (Seattle)

 # Technologies used
 * NodeJs